 Sometimes damage to one part of your body is felt as pain in a different area.
 This is called referred or reflective pain.
 For example, cancer pressing on a nerve in the spine could be felt as a pain in the chest, arms or legs.

-Sciatica is the most common type of referred pain in advanced prostate cancer.
-It’s caused by damage to one or more of the nerves that start in the spine and run down through the legs.
+You may have a type of nerve pain called sciatica.
+Sciatica is caused by damage to one or more of the nerves that start in the spine and run down through the legs.
 People feel sciatica as pain, numbness, weakness, pins and needles or tingling in the lower back, buttocks, legs or feet.
 Sciatica can sometimes make it difficult to move the affected leg.

 If the cancer spreads to the lymph nodes it could lead to a condition called lymphoedema – caused by a blockage in the lymphatic system.
 But this isn’t very common.
 The lymphatic system is part of your body’s immune system, carrying fluid called lymph around your body.
 If it is blocked, the fluid can build up and cause swelling (lymphoedema).